 Plan Your Visit to Sault on Market Day

-Sault is famous for the lavender fields and beautiful vistas of rolling countryside.
-Mark August 15th in your calendar for the annual Fête de Lavande in Sault, it’s a purple-hued event.
+Sault is famous for its lavender fields and beautiful vistas of rolling countryside.
+Mark August 15th in your calendar for the annual Fête de Lavande in Sault, a purple-hued event.

 Here is a guide to markets in Provence and along the Côte d’Azur.